Dr. Riaz Agha

 "I just love what I do - Plastic Surgery blends science and art, technical skill, attention to detail and a deep understanding of the human condition"

-He completed his Plastic Surgical training in in the prestigious London Deanery training programme rotating around units including: Guy’s and St. Thomas’ Hospitals, King’s College Hospital, Queen Victoria Hospital, Chelsea and Westminster, Royal Free, Royal Marsden and Royal London Hospitals.
+He completed his Plastic Surgical training in the prestigious London Deanery training programme.
+He rotated around a number of units including: Guy’s and St. Thomas’ Hospitals, King’s College Hospital, Queen Victoria Hospital, Chelsea and Westminster, Royal Free, Royal Marsden and Royal London Hospitals.
 Additional fellowship level reconstructive (microsurgical) and aesthetic training occurred in London and in Belgium.
 In 2018, he completed his doctorate in Evidence-based Healthcare at Balliol College, University of Oxford.
-At Oxford he was awarded the Clarendon Scholarship, given to the top 1% of 20,000 graduate applicants.
 He subsequently completed his post-doc.
 He has also previously conducted laboratory research at the prestigious tissue engineering lab at Harvard University/Brigham and Women’s Hospital in Boston.
 He is regularly invited to make contributions as an expert reviewer or author to over 20 journals in the field of Plastic, reconstructive and aesthetic Surgery and Surgery in general.

 He has been a Consultant on healthcare and technology to a member of the Joint Ventures Board of the Bank of Scotland, former Vice-Chairman of the Governing Council of University College London and the former Chairman of the Further Education Council.
 He was cited as an “inspirational entrepreneur” by The Rt.
 Hon.
 John Hutton MP, Former Secretary of State for Business, Enterprise & Regulatory Reform at his keynote speech during Enterprise week 2007.
 In 2014 he was awarded Freedom of the City of London and more recently he has become an NHS Clinical Entrepreneur.